 Investment mortgage interest rates currently range from 4.75% to 13%, depending on loan type and borrower qualifications.
-For shorter mortgages like hard money loans with terms up to 3 years, rates range from 7.5-13%.
-For permanent mortgages like FHA loans with terms up to 30 years, rates range from 4.75 – 5.2% or more.
+For shorter mortgages like hard money loans with terms up to three years, rates range from 7.5% to 13%.
+For permanent mortgages like Federal Housing Administration (FHA) loans with terms up to 30 years, rates range from 4.75% to 5.2% or more.

 Average Daily Mortgage Rates

 Getting a great mortgage for your rental property has never been easier.
 Fill out a short form on LendingTree and let multiple lenders compete for your loan.
 Its online marketplace enables you to compare rates, offers, and find a good fit quickly.
 Take a few minutes and see your options.

 The range of interest rates for conforming loans are as follows:

 - 15-year fixed: 4.25% to 5.0% or higher